kabartay/GNNetworkingChallenge/README.md

 ~~**Update September 27th: predict.py script uploaded.
 Now you can make a submission for the toy dataset to ensure you can generate correctly formatted submissions.**~~

 **Update October 18th: submission period ended.
 Thank you for participating on the Graph Neural Networking Challenge 2023!
-The pdf explaining our proposed solution has been uploaded to this repository and in arxiv: https://arxiv.org/abs/2310.11889.**
+The pdf explaining our proposed solution has been uploaded to this repository and in arXiv: https://arxiv.org/abs/2310.11889.
+PLEASE DO CITE THE ARXIV PAPER, RATHER THAN THE GITHUB REPOSITORY.**

+**Update 2025: Additional code with the implementation of our proposed solution has been uploaded to this repository.
+For details, refer to the new [section](#running-the-proposed-solution) in the README and to the white paper: https://arxiv.org/abs/2310.11889.
+Again, if you wish to cite the model or this edition of the challenge, please cite the arXiv whitepaper.**

 For more information about this challenge go to: https://bnn.upc.edu/challenge/gnnet2023